Colin Mochrie: 1999–2009

 In an interview, it was revealed that in 1999 Mochrie worked on the Miloš Forman film Man on the Moon, but his scenes were deleted from the final movie.
 Mochrie was a guest star in three episodes of The Drew Carey Show: "She's Gotta Have It" (1999), "Drew Live" (1999), and "Drew Live II" (2001).
 He also appeared on Nickelodeon's Figure It Out as a celebrity guest panelist; in one segment of the show, he was slimed.
 He had a one-liner in the "Bad Hare Day" episode of Goosebumps, and he made special guest appearances in several episodes of The Red Green Show.

 From 2001 through 2002, Mochrie co-starred in the Canadian comedy series Blackfly for the series' two seasons.
 He appeared in This Hour Has 22 Minutes on CBC Television from 2001 through 2003, and on the WB Television Network series Drew Carey's Green Screen Show in 2004.

 In 2003, Mochrie, Leslie Nielsen, Wayne Gretzky, and Roy Halladay appeared in print and television advertisements to encourage people to visit Toronto after the SARS outbreak that struck the city.

 In May 2004, he hosted a tongue-in-cheek guide to surviving animal attacks on Animal Planet known as Wild Survival Guide.
-He has done a commercial supporting Habitat For Humanity.
+He has appeared in a commercial supporting Habitat For Humanity.
 He appeared briefly in a commercial for Buckley's Cough Syrup, and he was featured in a commercial for New York Fries, manning a steamroller.
 He appeared on The Tonight Show with Jay Leno as the superhero Overly Sensitive Man (inspired by Whose Line).

 By 2004, Mochrie was appearing in so many media spots that a new Canadian television series, Corner Gas, made light of it by having him do a cameo appearance in the tenth episode.
 In 2005, Mochrie appeared in "Burnt Toast", a series of eight comedic mini-operas, each depicting a different stage of a romantic relationship in a contemporary setting, produced by Canada's Rhombus Media.
 He also appeared in an episode of The Surreal Gourmet.
-Along with Rosie O'Donnell, Mochrie hosts a video introduction to a tour of the bakery in the Pacific Wharf area of Disney California Adventure Park.
+Along with Rosie O'Donnell, Mochrie hosts a video introduction to a tour of the bakery located in the Pacific Wharf area of Disney California Adventure Park.
 In the video, he helps explain how sourdough bread is made.
 On December 25, 2005, the Canadian Broadcasting Corporation premièred the TV movie The Magical Gathering.
-Mochrie starred in this, and his daughter, Kinley, co-starred as Mochrie's character at a younger age.
+Mochrie starred in the film and his daughter, Kinley, co-starred as Mochrie's character at a younger age.